jdellis490/jdellis490/README.md

 - 👋 Hi, I’m @jdellis490 or Justin
 - 👀 I’m interested in being a mobile app dev, video games, anime, art, martial arts, and fitness.
-- 🌱 I’m currently learning Java and Kotlin
+- 🌱 I’m currently learning JavaScript and Web Development
 - 💞️ I’m looking to collaborate on nothing yet because I'm still a baby.
 - 📫 How to reach me email: jdellis490@gmail.com